AJormand/rims-platform/README.md

 - I added CustomObjects-templates object where collection name and rules would be stored -> next I need to add code to add new custom objects to this collection and also programatically I need to create these collections and later add data to them
 - custom object templates API call added and collection added -> idea is to store the rules into this collection whereas the objects themselves would be all stored in 1 collection named custom objects..

+- left here -> trying to fix delete of the custom template

 - todo - add status bar to other objects
 - todo - build expand of sections when clicking on sidenav for other objects
 - todo - add skeleton to other objects